Disaster Response Coord.

 - Other duties as assigned.

-- Leadership position in disaster response program is an advantage.
+- Experience with disaster response programing is an advantage.

 - Understanding of US emergency management and coordination systems is an advantage.